EmJ236590/EmK236590/README.md

 ## About Me

-- I'm currently learning ...
+- I'm currently learning JavaScript and Linux Programming
-- My goals are to ...
+- My goal is to pursue a career in Cybersecurity specifically to help prevent scams and cyberterrorism.
-- Ask me about ...
+- Ask me about what inspired me

 ## Technologies and Tools

-- Proficient in: <List of Programming Languages or Technologies>
+- Proficient in: <Html and CSS, Python, Microsoft Software, Server Management.>
-- Skills: <Any Other Skills or Tools You Want to Highlight>
+- Skills: <Customer Service, Beginner IT experience, Google Firebase, Amazon Web Services>

 ## Let's Connect!

-- Here is my [LinkedIn](Your LinkedIn Profile Link) profile
+- Here is my [https://www.linkedin.com/in/emily-kraemer-0a8a13315/](Your LinkedIn Profile Link) profile
 - Here is my [Twitter](Your Twitter Profile Link) profile

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀